 Skip-the-Line Tickets for Top Sights in Italy

 Leonardo da Vinci’s The Last Supper may only be seen on advance reservation tickets.
-Groups get a maximum of 15 minutes with the painting.
-Tickets are released in two-month batches and sell out very fast.
+Groups of 35 get a maximum of 15 minutes with the painting.
+Tickets are released in three-month batches and sell out very fast.
 In what seems to be a bit of a legal racket, guided tours are often available when regular time-slot tickets have sold out.

 Skip-the-line tickets are also highly advisable when visiting the archaeological excavations of Pompeii and Herculaneum near Naples.
-Similarly, getting into the Uffizi Gallery or Accademia in Florence without a time-slot reservation may be very difficult on a busy day.
+Similarly, getting into the Uffizi Gallery or Accademia in Florence without a time-slot reservation may be very difficult on an average day, often impossible on a busy day.

 Time-slot reservations are surprisingly rarely used in Venice, except in summer for St Mark’s Basilica.
 Skip-the-line tickets are available for most top sights, many are also covered by Venice museum passes.